philectron/lil-lisp/README.md

 - Second argument: `[]` (this is the initial stack when the program first starts with)

-An example, let say we'd like to test the interperter on the following Lil' Lisp program
+For example, let's say we'd like to test the interpreter on the following Lil' Lisp program

 ```
 (define (ais3 a)